Learn about the 5 common bad food habits in teenagers and how to fix them.

 Encourage your teen to lay off the caffeine, too.
 Is coffee bad for teens?
 Not necessarily, but it can be addictive and at the least, it’s dehydrating.

-The best way to break bad eating habits is to return to a regular eating schedule, offer wholesome nutritious foods at mealtimes, encourage a morning breakfast and school lunch every day, and nag (just a little) about fluid intake.
+The best way to break poor eating habits is to return to a regular eating schedule, offer wholesome nutritious foods at mealtimes, encourage a morning breakfast and school lunch every day, and nag (just a little) about fluid and fiber intake.

 These small steps can reinforce healthy eating habits for teenagers and can keep your teen healthy, energetic, and getting the nutrients he needs to grow into a healthy adult.